-There are a number of live TV streaming options for under $40 per month to consider.
-They could be a great alternative if your traditional cable or satellite provider won’t work with you on price.
+There are a number of internet-based live TV streaming services for about $40 per month right now.
+They could be a great alternative if your existing provider is unwilling to negotiate a lower price.

-I signed up for a 7-day free trial and was up and running in minutes!
+I signed up for Sling TV’s free 7-day trial and was streaming a few minutes later!
 Here’s what I learned…

-Here’s an example: You get ESPN with Sling Orange — the $20 plan — but it’s not part of Sling Blue, which does have NFL Network and other sports networks.
+Here’s an example: You get ESPN with Sling Orange, but that network isn’t part of Sling Blue, which does have NFL Network and other sports networks.